 Pro-Tech Technology Listed by thegentlemen Ransomware Group

 On July 6, 2026, Pro-Tech Technology (Asia) Limited appeared on the leak site of the ransomware group known as thegentlemen.
-The Hong Kong-based IT solutions provider, founded in 2004 and employing up to 200 people, had internal files exfiltrated during a ransomware attack.
+The Hong Kong-based IT solutions provider, founded in 2004 and employing up to 200 people, is claimed to have had internal files exfiltrated during a ransomware attack.
 Anyone whose personal or business data was stored with the company may now be exposed.

 Public reporting indicates the company’s data was listed on the ransomware.live portal mirroring thegentlemen’s leak site.
 The exposed material consists of internal files taken after the attackers gained access to Pro-Tech Technology’s systems.
 No confirmed victim count has been released, and the precise volume or sensitivity of the stolen documents remains unclear from available reporting.
 The listing appeared on July 6, 2026, consistent with the group’s pattern of publishing victim data when ransom demands go unmet.